bytecodealliance/component-docs/component-model/src/reference/faq.md

 [`wasi:http`][wasi-http]. `wasi:http` is included as a standardized platform due to the ubiquity of the internet and the common use case of WebAssembly components with "the web" as a platform.

-With WIT, platform builders can define *any* interface to be *your* system interfaces that WebAssembly components can expect to access -- WASI is a standardized set which enables to build on a shared base set of abstractions.
+With WIT, platform builders can define *any* interface that WebAssembly components expect to access -- WASI is a standardized set which enables to build on a shared base set of abstractions.

 [wit]: https://component-model.bytecodealliance.org/design/wit.html